PMM2 deficiency

-PMM2 deficiency or PMM2-CDG is a very rare genetic disorder caused by mutations in PMM2.
-It is an autosomal recessive disorder.
-A defective copy of the PMM2 gene is the most common cause of a disease called “congenital disorders of glycosylation” or “PMM2-CDG”.
+PMM2 deficiency or PMM2-CDG, previously CDG-Ia, is a very rare genetic disorder caused by mutations in PMM2.
+It is an autosomal recessive disease that is the most common type of congenital disorder of glycosylation or CDG.
 PMM2-CDG is the most common of a growing family of more than 130 extremely rare inherited metabolic disorders.
-Only about 1000 children and adults have been reported worldwide.
+Only about 800 children and adults have been reported worldwide.